Gavin Perry, Texas Man, Accused Of Threatening To Kill Nancy Pelosi, Claims She Runs A ‘Satanic Cult’

 It seems that Perry was brought to the attention of federal authorities after an anonymous person notified Wichita Falls police that he had allegedly made threatening statements on his personal Facebook page.

-“If youre a dem or apart of the establishment in the democrats side I view you as a criminal and a terrorists and i advise everyone to Go SOS [shoot on sight] and use live rounds.
+“If youre [sic] a dem or apart [sic] of the establishment in the democrats side I view you as a criminal and a terrorists [sic] and i advise everyone to Go SOS [shoot on sight] and use live rounds.
 Shoot to kill.
 This is a revolution.
-This is our world we just allow you to live it in,” he reportedly wrote in a Monday Facebook post.
+This is our world we just allow you to live it in,” he reportedly wrote in a Facebook post on Monday.

-In a later post, in which he included a link to an article about the coronavirus aid bill, he allegedly mentioned Pelosi by name, and said that she was running a “satanic cult.”
+In a later post, in which he included a link to an article about the coronavirus aid bill, he allegedly mentioned Pelosi by name and said that she was running a “satanic cult.”

-“Dems of the establishment will be removed at any cost necessary and yes that means by death,” he allegedly said.
+“Dems of the establishment will be removed at any cost necessary and yes that means by death,” he allegedly wrote.

 In another post, according to Houston’s KTRK-TV, Perry allegedly encouraged those who read his posts to shoot Senate Minority Leader Chuck Schumer “on sight.”